rweigel/stats/hw.md

 2. Use the parametric bootstrap to estimate the sampling distribution of $f_2$.
 Use this sampling distribution to estimate a 99\% confidence interval for $I(f_2)$ computed in part 1.

 3. What is the theoretical sampling distribution of $I(f_2)$?
 Derive this or cite a reference.

+# HW 10

+## Project

+Do the analysis on your project data suggested during class.
+Also, implement the revisions suggestion to the plots presented in class.

+Save the code and plots as `Project_III.py` and `Project_III{a,b,c,...}.{svg,pdf,png}`.

+## Discrete Fourier Transforms

+1. Use a FFT library to compute the periodogram of a signal of your choosing.
+Compare the result with the periodogram calculation code you implemented for HW #9.

+2. In class, I discussed several experiments that one could do to understand the discrete Fourier transform.
+Use a FFT library and signals of your choosing to create periodograms that help explain
+   1. The effect of adding zeros to the start or end of a periodic signal before computing the periodogram.
+(This is called "zero padding").
+   2. The periodogram of a periodic signal when the number of samples used to compute the periodogram is not an integer multiple of the number of samples per period of the signal.
+(In this case, the periodogram will exhibit what is called "leakage.")